Ayurveda- A Complete Science of Life, Health & Longevity

 Origin of Ayurveda

 Historians have not pin-pointed the exact time Ayurveda came into being.
 Most agree that Ayurvedic classical texts were written in India between 3,500 and 5,000 years ago, though some suggest an even longer history.
-According to Rishi’s, ayurveda is created by Lord Bramha before creating the world for the healthy and disease free life for the people living on Earth.
+According to Rishis, ayurveda is created by Lord Bramha before creating the world for the healthy and disease-free life for people living on earth.

-The origins of this system of course are lost in time.
-In legend it is said to have been taught by the creator, Brahma, to the Daksha Prajapati.
+Legend – The origins of this system of course are lost in time.
+According to legend it is said to have been taught by the creator, Brahma, to the Daksha Prajapati.
 (One of the lords of the animals) who taught it in turn to the divine twins called the Ashwinikumars.
 Ashwinikumars are the heavenly healers.
 They taught Indra, the chief of the shining ones.
 The personages mentioned were deities of early Vedic times.
-When mankind started suffering from various diseases the wise men like Bharadvaja learnt from Indra the knowledge of medicine.
-Gradually the huge amount of knowledge accumulated was divided systematically into different branches.
+When mankind started suffering from various diseases wise men like Bharadvaja learnt from Indra the knowledge of medicine.
+Gradually a vast amount of knowledge accumulated was divided systematically into different branches.

-There are many definitions of health in every science and fields of medicine some say it is merely absence of diseases some say to be healthy is to be mentally and physically happy some says health is spiritual awareness and focus WHO says health is Mentally, Physically and emotionally in balance is Health
+There are many definitions of health in every science and field of medicine.
+Some say it is merely absence of diseases.
+Some say to be healthy is to be mentally and physically happy.
+Some say health is spiritual awareness and focus.
+WHO says a healthy balance mentally, physically and emotionally is Health.

-But ayurveda says beyond all the definitions it says Sushrita Samhita 15:38 “One who is established in Self, who has balanced doshas, balanced agni, properly formed dhatus, proper elimination of malas, well functioning bodily processes and whose mind, soul and senses are full of bliss, is called a healthy person.”
+“One who is established in Self, who has balanced Doshas, balanced Agni, properly formed Dhatus, proper elimination of malas, well-functioning bodily processes and whose mind, soul and senses are full of bliss, is called a healthy person.”

 Suppplements – SUPITTA APITTA and APAN are excellent in balancing all AGNIS ,metabolism and provide proper nourishment to all dhatus and ojas